Thunder544/Super-Simple-Shell/README.md

 To clean up the files produced by the Makefile, type "make clean".

 ## Commands:
-The system supports the vast majority of correctly formatted linux system commands and can handle some malformed commands such as 'echo "hello" ;;;;;;' without error.
+The shell supports the vast majority of correctly formatted linux system commands and can handle some malformed commands such as 'echo "hello" ;;;;;;' without error.

 Commands which are separated by a semi colon are handled as separate child processes and are run concurrently.